jrladd/dh2020/schedule.md

 19 Nov  **Final Class**

 We'll reserve some time here for you to choose readings based on your interests.
 We'll also briefly discuss everyone's final projects.

+*Read*
+Two articles from PMLA 135.1 (Jan.
+2020) *Varieties of Digital Humanities*:
+Alan Liu, "Toward a Diversity Stack: Digital Humanities and Diversity as Technical Problem"
+Élika Ortega, "Media and Cultural Hybridity in the Digital Humanites"
+(If you have time, you might also look at Booth and Posner's introduction to the issue.)